B2C SaaS

 High user effort, low value

-The discovery page presented long, unstructured and visually repetitive listings.
-Weak visual hierarchy made information hard to scan and compare options.
-This slowed decision making and increased drop-offs.
-For busy parents, saving time is critical and this inefficient discovery made it hard to find suitable activities quickly.
+The discovery page presented long, unstructured filters caused repetitive listings.
+Weak visual hierarchy on activity cards made information hard to scan and compare, which led to slow decision making.
+Majority of the drop-offs were happening at this point if they couldn't find anything relevant quickly. in For busy parents, saving time is critical and this inefficient discovery made it hard to find relevant activities quickly.

 (Old) Discover Page

-A bad experience ultimately affects children’s growth and wellbeing that depend on engaging in activities beyond school.
+A bad service ultimately affects children’s growth and wellbeing that depend on engaging in activities beyond school.

-Before conducting any further research, I started with the pre-requisites: I reviewed DoDays annual platform usage analytics to understand existing user behaviour and engagement patterns.
+Next, I worked with the data analyst to review DoDays annual usage analytics to understand existing user behaviour and engagement patterns.
 Low user engagement, low conversions and high user churn were identified.
 The insights gave clear signals of a leaky bucket situation (where new users are signing up but retention is low due to unmet needs).

 Listening to the data